 How to choose a balance transfer card

-- Do the math on balance transfer fees: Paying a balance transfer fee is generally worth it since fees cost 3 percent or 5 percent of your balance at most and you only pay the fee once, whereas the average credit card interest rate is around 16 percent.
-Still, you should use a balance transfer fee calculator to determine how much you could save, even after paying a balance transfer fee.
+- Do the math on balance transfer fees: Paying a balance transfer fee is generally worth it, as fees cost 3 percent or 5 percent of your balance at most and you only pay the fee once, whereas the average credit card interest rate is around 16 percent.
+You can use a balance transfer fee calculator to determine how much you could save, even after paying a balance transfer fee.

-- Look at the ongoing variable rates: Keep in mind that introductory rates don’t last forever, and make sure you know how the variable rates on cards you’re considering stack up.
+- Consider the ongoing variable rates: Keep in mind that introductory rates don’t last forever, so make sure you know how the variable rates on cards you’re considering stack up.
 If you don’t pay off your debt during your card’s introductory period, you’ll be stuck paying the variable interest rate after that.

 Balance transfer alternatives

 If you don’t want to pay a balance transfer fee but do want to pay off debt faster, there are other options you can consider.